Oswald West State Park

 Cheers to our volunteers!
 They make every visit to Manzanita enjoyable.

-Denny Hennessy, Larry Kiser, Phil & Kathryn Cottle, Cynthia Puhalski, Leila Salmon, Jan Markle, Lee Irvine, Juana Handy, Judy Holmes, Mary Moran, Patrick Wannell, and Norma Seely – they are all friends you just haven’t met yet!
+Denny Hennessy, Larry Kiser, Phil & Kathryn Cottle, Leila Salmon, Jan Markle, Lee Irvine, Christine Irvine, Juana Handy, Judy Holmes, Mary Moran, Garry Gitzen, Mark Beach, Jan Hamilton, Peggy Biskar, Cathi Howell, and Norma Seely – they are all friends you just haven’t met yet!